North Carolina Annulment and Prohibited Marriage Laws

 State laws regulate the institution of marriage, which includes annulment and certain restrictions on who may get married.
 Annulment is the legal process of invalidating a marriage, a different process than divorce, which may be sought in North Carolina if there's a previously undissolved marriage or for other reasons.
-North Carolina law also bans bigamy and marriage between double first cousins, but allows same-sex marriage (a federal judge overturned the state's ban).
+North Carolina law also bans bigamy and marriage between double first cousins, but allows same-sex marriage (as in all other states, in accordance with a U.S. Supreme Court ruling).

 The following chart highlights the main provisions of North Carolina's annulment and prohibited marriage laws, while a closer look at the law follows.
 See FindLaw's Marriage Law Overview section for additional articles and resources.